-Educational Partner(s) Process for Engagement DRA instruction Supporting parent and family engagement activities Providing direct and indirect services to homeless students Additional Academic Support for Struggling Students The school recognizes the importance of parent involvement in supporting student success.
+Educational Partner(s) Process for Engagement Hiring tutors and/or teachers to support literacy and mathematics instruction Supporting parent and family engagement activities Providing direct and indirect services to homeless students Additional Academic Support for Struggling Students The school recognizes the importance of parent involvement in supporting student success.
 Our Title I Parent Involvement Policy and the School-Parent Compact outline how the school will involve parents in an organized, ongoing, and timely manner in the planning, review, and improvement of the Title I program.
 The School-Parent Compact specifies the roles and responsibilities of the school, parents, and students in improving student achievement.
-Parents are also encouraged to participate in the Parent Advisory Committee (PAC) and the English Learners Advisory Committee (PAC), which provide opportunities for parents to be involved in the academic program and decision-making processes of the school.
+Parents are also encouraged to participate in the Parent Advisory Committee (PAC) and the English Learners Advisory Committee (ELAC), which provide opportunities for parents to be involved in the academic program and decision-making processes of the school.
 Parent and Family Engagement Policy During the meeting, the Parent and Family Engagement Policy was reviewed with attendees.
-Feedback was collected from educational partners, either verbally (with the recorder noting the feedback in the meeting minutes) or through a feedback survey at the end of the meeting sannually, the school-Parent Compact to all parents and families upon enrollment.
-Quarter 3 Date: Thursday, February 6th, 2025 Tulare Presented and Reviewed LCAP Mid-Year Update was presented and reviewed as part of our ongoing commitment to transparency and student success.
-As required, we provide regular updates on the progress of our Local Control and Accountability Plan (LCAP) to ensure our initiatives are on track and aligned with our goals.
+Feedback was collected from educational partners, either verbally (with the recorder noting the feedback in the meeting minutes) or through a feedback survey at the end of the meeting.
+In addition to reviewing these documents at PAC and ELAC meetings annually, the school distributes the Parent and Family Engagement Policy and the School-Parent Compact to all parents and families upon enrollment.
+Quarter 3 Date: Thursday, February 6th, 2025 Tulare Presented and Reviewed LCAP Mid-Year Update The 2024-2025 LCAP Mid-Year Update was presented and reviewed as part of our ongoing commitment to transparency and student success.
+As required, we provide regular updates on the progress of our Local Control and Accountability Plan (LCAP) to ensure our